This is a 5k-word article on how to run a successful Indiegogo campaign and raise funds, and it will take some time to read.

 I am Narek from the Volterman Smart Wallet team.

 I stumbled on your article in (name of the publication/website/ … Blog; NO links!) about (specify the topic touched on in the article) and really liked it.
 It was a great piece – really informative and provided great insight.
-We have a similar project that I am sure will be of interest to your readers.
+We have a similar project that I am sure will interest your readers.

 Volterman Smart Wallet has captured the attention of backers across the globe.
 With a built-in Power Bank, Distance Alarm System, Global GPS tracking system, Worldwide WiFi hotspot, and even a thief detection camera, it’s a huge innovative leap on from anything currently available on the market.